Is there a trick to getting a high score on the ACT?

 Science: this should not be called the science section – it should be called the “using graphs, charts, and numbers to quickly digest information” section.
 I have a full, free guide on it here: The ACT Science Section.
 It’s very confusing to students at first, but it has NOTHING to do with science – if you know the right techniques and approaches, and if you practice enough, you can get a perfect score every time.

 The essay: tests how well you can argue on behalf of one of three points of view.
 Most colleges don’t take it very seriously.
 If you know the right strategies for composing it, and if you get enough experience using a bulletproof template, you’ll always end up with a high score.
-I have a free guide on the ACT essay on my site.

 Which one is hardest?
 That totally depends on the student – if you’re great at reading but not as strong at math, then you’re going to find math harder.
 The real lesson: focus on your weakest areas first, because those will give you the most opportunities for extra points.